Mxytyu7/BinaryBlades/README.md

 # Discord Bot 《V1》

-Hello, this is a basic discord bot but with 50 command
+this is a basic discord bot
+but with 50 command

+# command list:

+ping
+hello